Quansight-Labs/quansight-labs-site/posts/2020/07/the-ibis-backends.md

 ## A data-driven history of `ibis` compatability.

 The table below looks at over 2000 issues in the ibis project.
-It provides an annual looked at the issues tagged in `ibis` for different backends over __6__ years.
+It provides an annual summary of the issues tagged in `ibis` for different backends over __6__ years.